LeapMind/bluegrass/README.md

 In this sample, you need to run this command twice to create certicicates for each DE10-Nano device.

 #### Create Greengrass components for DE10-Nano
+Run commands below, where `MODEL_S3_URI` will be set as a form of `s3://sagemaker-xxxxxx/blueoil-sagemaker-2020-XX-XX-XX-XX-XX-XXZ/output/converted/output.tar.gz`.
 ```shell
 $ export MODEL_S3_URI=[your S3 uri]
 $ export CERT_ARN1=[your certificateArn1]